lcamero/laravel-starter-kit/README.md

 ### Laravel Boost
 [Laravel Boost](https://github.com/laravel/boost) accelerates AI-assisted development by providing the essential context and structure that AI needs to generate high-quality, Laravel-specific code.

+> At this time there is no native support for [Opencode](https://github.com/sst/opencode) on the Laravel Boost installation, so a manual configuration was made to add the `AGENTS.md` file and an `opencode.json` configuration file to support the guidelines and MCP provided by the package.

 ### Laravel Debugbar
 [Laravel Debugbar](https://github.com/barryvdh/laravel-debugbar) is a development package that adds a toolbar to your application, giving you real-time insights into queries, routes, views, logs, and performance.
 It helps you debug and profile your Laravel app directly in the browser.